apache/spark/docs/apache-airflow/dag-run.rst

 .. code-block:: bash

-    airflow dags trigger --exec-date execution_date run_id
+    airflow dags trigger --exec-date logical_date run_id

 The DAG Runs created externally to the scheduler get associated with the trigger’s timestamp and are displayed in the UI alongside scheduled DAG runs.
-The execution date passed inside the DAG can be specified using the ``-e`` argument.
+The logical date passed inside the DAG can be specified using the ``-e`` argument.
 The default is the current date in the UTC timezone.

 In addition, you can also manually trigger a DAG Run using the web UI (tab **DAGs** -> column **Links** -> button **Trigger Dag**)